kdiegorsantos/zabbix-agent/README.md

 zabbix-agent
 ============

-This ansible role can be used to install and configure zabbix-agent on RHEL and Solaris servers and populate zabbix-server using zabbix-host.
+This ansible role can be used to install and configure zabbix-agent on RHEL 5/6/7 and Solaris 10/11 servers.
+We have tasks to:

+1. install zabbix-agent and dependencies via YUM on RHEL servers.
+2. Deploy the zabbix-agent binary to Solaris servers.
+3. Configure zabbix-agent parameters.
+3. Start and manage zabbix-agent service.
+4. Add or update the zabbix-agent host on the zabbix-server via API.

 Requirements
 ------------
-RHEL 5/6 or Solaris 10.
+Ansible 1.7 or higher.

 Role Variables